laravel-admin/media-manager/README.md

 If you want to edit the config or backend views you need to publish these resources to your application

     php artisan vendor:publish

+The package generates a migration file for the media model, so migrate your database to create the table.

+    php artisan migrate

 To use the Vue components in your (admin) applications, require the javascript bootstrap file from your vendor folder in your app.js file.